leeandher/programming-notes/react/1 - Introduction and JSX.md

 const test = <p>My name is {returnName()}</p>;
 ```
  - __if Statements__

- JSX does not compile if statemnts in line.
+ JSX does not compile if statements in line.
 Instead, alternate declarations of the JSX expression.
  ```javascript
  var num = 2;

  const test = (
    <h1>Hello {
    if (num < 2) {